gtergeomatica/lidar_tile_maker_manuale/plugin.rst

 The final result is a vector layer named tile_dsm_dtm with the tile polygons corresponding to the extension of each DSM/DTM file given as input.
 The attribute table has been automatically filled with the values retrived from the input parameters and the file themselves.

 .. image:: img/final_res.png

+**NB.** As already mentioned, the **Lidar Tile Maker** Plugin works for a single flight campaign.
+If you have several campaigns you have to run the plugin for each of them and then merge the obtained *tile_dsm_dtm.gpkg*.
+The output of the merge process must be a GeoPackage file named *tile_dsm_dtm.gpkg* and it can be used as input of the CHM from LIDAR plugin.
+Just load it in the working QGIS project befour launching the the CHM from LIDAR plugin.